ngrogg/ngrogg/README.md

 </div>

 ## About Me
-* Systems Administrator, Linux enthusiast, aspiring Cloud Security Engineer
+* Systems Administrator, Linux enthusiast, aspiring Security Engineer
 * Currently working as a Systems Administrator with Google Cloud Platform
 * Write BASH scripts to better leverage the Google Cloud Platform
 * Write BASH and Python scripts to streamline my daily work